djdebonis/IPA_vowel_compare/README.md

 ## Repository

 The intention of this repo is to perform contrastive data analysis between prescriptive and descriptive IPA strings.
-(Don't know anything about IPA?
-Learn more [here](README_ext/IPA.md).)

 ### Data